Witness: Passing the Torch of Holocaust Memory to New Generations: Reception

 Witness has overall received positive reactions and reviews.

-Avrum Rosensweig in the HuffPost summarized the book saying; " powerful aspect of Witness is that it stands on its own as a historical document and is an excellent, well laid out read for students of the Holocaust and those who are new to learning about this very complex time in history."
+Avrum Rosensweig in the HuffPost summarized the book with "The powerful aspect of Witness is that it stands on its own as a historical document and is an excellent, well laid out read for students of the Holocaust and those who are new to learning about this very complex time in history."

-Irene Tomaszewski in the Cosmopolitan Review stated; " a remarkable volume that testifies to the power of remembrance, commemoration, and education."
-Canadian Jewish News described the book as " a treasure trove of photographs, poetry, commentary and history designed to enlighten a broad audience about the events of the Holocaust."
-Published in the Jerusalem Post, William B. Helmreich remaked " Witness provides a capsule history of the Holocaust that is especially useful for someone who is unaware of what actually happened."
+Irene Tomaszewski in the Cosmopolitan Review called it "a remarkable volume that testifies to the power of remembrance, commemoration, and education."
+Canadian Jewish News described the book as "a treasure trove of photographs, poetry, commentary and history designed to enlighten a broad audience about the events of the Holocaust."
+In the Jerusalem Post, William B. Helmreich remarked, "Witness provides a capsule history of the Holocaust that is especially useful for someone who is unaware of what actually happened."

 The hardback version has been criticized for its "oblong format" resulting in a "heavy awkward" publication.
 The accessibility concern was negated when the publication was released in digital and paperback formats.

+In a review written after attending the 2019 March of the Living, Dariusz Stola, then Director of the POLIN Museum of the History of Polish Jews, reflected on the remarkable resilience of the survivors featured in Witness.
+He observed that despite enduring extreme brutality and confronting profound evil firsthand, many of them retained faith in humanity and remained committed to educating future generations.
+He highlighted the example of Max Glauben, who survived the Warsaw Ghetto and several concentration camps and repeatedly returned to the March to share his testimony, believing that young people must carry forward the memory of the Holocaust.
+Stola also referenced the moral messages emphasized by survivors such as Nate Leipciger and Roman Kent, who warned against hatred and stressed the ethical imperative of compassion.

+Stola also expressed hope that more people across Polish society, including football players (and their supporters), would participate in the March of the Living.
+He wrote that direct encounters with history could serve as a powerful "vaccine" to prejudice, stating: "I am convinced that what they would see would be a better vaccine against the disease of racism and anti-Semitism than even the best school lessons."